Kolbjørn Varmann

 Kolbjørn Sigurd Werner Varmann (23 December 1904 – 13 August 1980) was a Norwegian priest and politician for the Labour Party.
 He is known as Minister of Transport and Communications from 1955 to 1960, and also as County Governor of Finnmark.

 Early life and career

-He was born in Eid as a son of as a son of Anders Kornelius Karlsen (1871–1940) and Astrid Langeland (1879–1932).
+He was born in Eid Municipality as a son of as a son of Anders Kornelius Karlsen (1871–1940) and Astrid Langeland (1879–1932).
 He enrolled as a student in 1924, and graduated with the cand.theol. degree in 1929.
 He worked as a school teacher in Nordfjordeid from 1930 to 1931 before becoming curate in the Diocese of Hålogaland in 1931.
-While holding this position, he founded the upper secondary school in Tysfjord.
+While holding this position, he founded the upper secondary school in Tysfjord Municipality.
 From 1935 he chaired the school board in the municipality, and in 1936 he became vicar in Tysfjord.
 During World War II he was a member of the Norwegian resistance movement, organizing illegal emigration to Sweden.
 He was arrested by the Nazi German authorities, but survived and was decorated with the Defence Medal 1940–1945.